sirkamar/AROLib/README.md

 ## What is ARO?
 The C++ Standard Class Library, Standard Template Library and common library functions typically make the designing of user-friendly interactive applications very challenging, not to mention time consuming.
 With this in mind the Advanced References & Objects (ARO) Library for C++ was designed to give the programmer useful design tools to be able to focus on implementing an idea rather than trying to figure out cumbersome coding routines.

-The ARO Library is collection of classes (and supporting utilities) that form a class hierarchy having the class Object as its root (i.e. the base class).
-The class Object defines and implements behaviours (i.e. member functions) that are common to all objects (see class Object in this API).
-All classes in the ARO Library are derived either from class Object or from other Object-derived classes.
-Similarly, programmers' client classes are required to derive (i.e. inherit) from class Object or one of its derived classes in order to effectively use the ARO Library.
+The ARO Library is collection of classes (and supporting utilities) that form a class hierarchy having the class _Object_ as its root (i.e. the base class).
+The class _Object_ defines and implements behaviours (i.e. member functions) that are common to all objects (see class _Object_ in this API).
+All classes in the ARO Library are derived either from class _Object_ or from other _Object_-derived classes.
+Similarly, programmers' client classes are required to derive (i.e. inherit) from class _Object_ or one of its derived classes in order to effectively use the ARO Library.
 A basic understanding of the C++ language is also required.

 ## Naming Convention